 The road from Manali to Leh gets declared closed sometime in October so it is best to just keep it out of your itinerary.
-Plan your trip from Srinagar only.
+Plan your trip from Srinagar only for a road trip.

 Book Flight if Traveling in Later Part of November

-If you cannot make it in first half of November, then it is best to book a flight for getting to Ladakh and return journey.
+If you cannot make it in the first half of November, then it is best to book a flight for getting to Ladakh and return journey.
 Even if the road is still open, it is best advised to not take the risk of a road trip.
-Reaching by flight however would mean that you are bound to suffer from high altitude sickness.
-Read How to handle AMS in Ladakh for details like what acute mountain sickness is; what its symptoms are and how you can handle it better.

 Keep your Itinerary Simple